 Subsequently, the Roadmap outcomes and findings related to specific levers have been presented at various conferences including the International Conference on Enhanced Usage of Alternate Fuels and Raw Materials (AFR): Co-processing in Cement Plants and the 13th NCB International Seminar among others.

-* The Indian CSI members in the roadmap project, which together represent about 60% of the country’s cement production are: ACC Ltd, Ambuja Cements, HeidelbergCement India Ltd, Lafarge India Private Ltd, My Home Industries Ltd / CRH, Shree Cement, Shree Digvijay Cement Co Ltd – Cimpor Group, UltraTech Cement and Zuari Cement.
-Since the roadmap started, Dalmia Bharat Cement Ltd and Jaypee Cement Ltd have also joined the CSI.
+* The Indian CSI members in the roadmap project, which together represent about 60% of the country's cement production are: ACC Ltd, Ambuja Cements, Dalmia Bharat Cement Ltd., HeidelbergCement India Ltd, Lafarge India Private Ltd, CRH India Management Services Pvt.
+Ltd-MHIL, Shree Cement, Shree Digvijay Cement Co Ltd – Votorantim Group, UltraTech Cement, Zuari Cement.